haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 <figure style="text-align: center;">
   <img src="/education/HADDOCK3/HADDOCK3-nanobody-antigen/nb.png">
   <center>
-  <i>An example nanobody structure.</i>
+  <i style="font-size: 1.2em;">An example nanobody structure.</i>
   </center>
 </figure>

-As in antibodies, the small part of the nanobody region that binds the antigen is called **paratope**, while part of the antigen that binds to an nanobody is called **epitope**.
+As in antibodies, the small part of the nanobody region that binds the antigen is called **paratope**, while part of the antigen that binds to a nanobody is called **epitope**.
 Different from antibodies, nanobodies have only **three complementarity-determining regions (CDRs)** (hypervariable loops) whose sequence and conformation are altered to bind to different antigens.
-Another important feature of these molecules is that the highly conserved amino acids that are not par of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.
+Another important feature of these molecules is that the highly conserved amino acids that are not part of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.

 In this tutorial we will be working with the complex between a nanobody (1-2C7),